Skip to main content

 • When value falls below the cost structure, perceived fairness erodes, resulting in lower willingness to pay and potential margin pressure.

-Ultimately, strategic leaders must ensure that value—real and perceived—not only justifies the price but also exceeds it.
+Ultimately, strategic managers must ensure that value—real and perceived—not only justifies the price but also exceeds it.
 Doing so cultivates brand equity, drives customer loyalty, and sustains competitive advantage in a value-conscious marketplace.

 The Real Meaning of "We Value You"